 The team (from left): Carl, Nami, Daniel, Anish, Florence, Kamal, Fadi, Chloe

-Dr Fadi Barrak, Course Leader for the UCLan MSc Dental Implantology lead a team of dental clinicians to Olorte in Southern Kenya to spend ten days helping a community of Maasai, on behalf of a UK-based charity called Starfish Clinic Project International (SCPI).
+Dr Fadi Barrak, Course Leader for the UCLan MSc Dental Implantology led a team of dental clinicians to Olorte in Southern Kenya to spend 10 days helping a community of Maasai, on behalf of a UK-based charity called Starfish Clinic Project International (SCPI).
 It is estimated that 1 million Maasai people live in Kenya and Tanzania and many of whom struggle with drought, disease and a lack of basic services.

 The Olorte community comprises of about 13,000 people living on the border between Kenya and Tanzania in basic mud huts, with no electricity or running water.
 The nearest town to Olorte with a hospital is four hours’ drive away, but the lack access to cars makes reaching the hospital a challenge in itself.
-There are many healthcare issues within the Olorte people due to the lack of access to vaccination, respiratory problems stemmin from poor ventilation and open fires in their dwellings, and a lack of education.
+There are many healthcare issues within the Olorte people due to the lack of access to vaccination, respiratory problems stemming from poor ventilation and open fires in their dwellings, and a lack of education.

 Florence learns some basic dentistry skills

 Fadi’s hope for the next visit, is to bring out a mobile dental drill unit to carry out more advanced work and to try to save more of their teeth.
 His fundraising is an ongoing operation but he is committed to the project as there’s really no other option for them in the region.
 “One of the locals told me a story of visiting the witch-doctor to have a tooth taken out using a pen-knife, but then the pen-knife broke during the extraction.
 They just accept that they have to put up with it.
 In contrast, it was lovely seeing their faces when we were able to do treatment for them safely under local anaesthetic.
 All the 150 children we assessed turned up afterwards to complete their treatment- they really value it.”